jmaupetit/bioinformatics-in-10-minutes/README.md

 # Bioinformatics in 10 minutes.

-Un talk en 10 minutes pour aborder 10 questions auxquelles la bio-informatique tente de répondre.
+10 minutes to present 10 questions bioinformatics tries to answer to.

 ## Contributing